nanoc/nanoc.app/content/community.md

 Repositories
 ------------

-There’s a [nanoc Git repository](http://github.com/ddfreyne/nanoc) as well as a [nanoc Mercurial repository](http://nanoc.stoneship.org/hg/nanoc).
-The former is located at GitHub where you can easily fork and hack away at nanoc’s source code.
+There’s a [nanoc Git repository](http://github.com/ddfreyne/nanoc) over at GitHub, where you can easily fork and hack away at nanoc’s source code.
 If you have something that you’d like to be part of nanoc, send me a pull request!